adyaabba/ML-Portfolio/README.md

 ### 2. Image Compression & Recognition with Keras

-- **Description**:Implemented image compression and recognition using Keras.
+- **Description**: Implemented image compression and recognition using Keras.

 ## Contact